Reflections, Projections, and Challenges for the SSCA

 While lack of membership records from 20 years past make size comparisons difficult, we can look at the evolution of the division/interest group structure to see how SSCA has changed.
 In 1984, SSCA had ten divisions.
 The only one of the ten that is no longer a distinct division of SSCA is theatre; some others changed names.
 But six new divisions have joined the landscape of SSCA since that time: applied communication, community college, gender studies, interpersonal communication, popular culture, and public relations.
 The strength and diversity of this new group is evidence of the evolving nature of the field and its reflection among SSCA members.

+In 1984, what has become the ubiquitous internet was in its infancy.
+In recent years, we have seen more and more use of electronic communication, particularly via e-mail and the internet to both facilitate members' participation in various association activities and also to provide members with information and services.
+For instance, paper submissions for SSCA conventions are routinely exchanged between program planners and submitters via electronic means.
 We have seen the birth and coming of age of the SSCA undergraduate honors conference, now the Theodore Clevenger, Jr., UHC, that yearly brings 100 or more outstanding undergraduate students to our convention to share their scholarship.
 Over the years, the UHC has become more integrated into the regular convention and includes special receptions and events for those students in addition to the competitive panels.
 The success of our UHC is evidenced by the other regional associations copying our idea at their conventions.

 SSCA has gone from being a primarily white male-dominated organization to one that more accurately reflects our wider discipline, both in demographics and in interest areas.
 We have also seen a broadening of the association in attracting members from all regions of the country and beyond.
 Our journal is truly a national journal, with acceptance rates as stringent as most NCA journals, for instance.